Ibtesam-Mahmood/gpt-npm-cli/README.md

 The following is a list of commands currently configured within the `gptcli`:
 - `gptcli config`: Configures environment variables required to run programs within the CLI, it is recommended that you set any required variables through this command before using the CLI.
 - `gptcli summary`: Summarizes text and webpage contents, uses map reduce to ensure no limits are encountered for the text
+- `gptcli translate`: Translates the input text to a desired language.

 For more information run the `gptcli help` command.